 Photo Courtesy: Turismo Lisboa

 4. Melodious Fado

 Given UNESCO’s Intangible Cultural Heritage tag, Fado’s lyrical, love drenched sound is a must-experience with the one you love.
-There’re two kinds of Fado – the melancholic, wistful Lisbon style and a more upbeat style popular in Coimbra.
-You’ll have to experience both to decide which one you like better but both sorts go perfectly with a late evening out and a few glasses of wine at one of the gorgeous Portuguese bars.
+There’re several kinds of Fado – you can opt between a melancholic, wistful style or a more upbeat style.
+You’ll have to experience them to decide which one you like better but all sorts go perfectly with a late evening out and a few glasses of wine at one of the gorgeous Portuguese bars.

 5. Snow hiking in Serra Da Estrela

-Sun and snow in one trip?
+Sun and snow in one place?
 You can, in Portugal.
-Climb up the mountain of Torre or go hiking in the snowclad hills of Serra Da Estrela.
-High on adrenaline and adventure, it’s a thrilling trop and the natural beauty will leave you breathless.
+Climb up the mountain to Torre, the highest point, or go hiking in the snowclad hills of Serra da Estrela.
+High on adrenaline and adventure, the thrilling trip abundant with natural beauty will leave you breathless.
 The mountains of Serra Da Estrela are a year-round treat that will never disappoint.

 Photo Courtesy: Rove